 If the situation calls for an appropriate consequence, try making the consequence as natural as possible.

 For example, my toddler went through a phase of biting while he was nursing because he thought it was funny.
 He didn’t stop until I started using a natural consequence, which was to tell him “We won’t nurse if you bite.
-I don’t mean forever, but we aren’t going to nurse until later.”
+I don’t mean forever, but I will not let you bite me.”

 If your toddler is being aggressive with friends and steps 1-3 aren’t working, it might be appropriate to find a consequence that will teach them something about the natural consequences of that behavior like taking a toy away for some time, or leaving a playdate early.
-Check out this post for more ideas on how to correct a toddler’s aggressive behavior.
+Check out this post for more ideas on how to correct and hold consequences for a toddler’s aggressive behavior.

 5.Try Your Best Not to React to an Aggressive Toddler